 Vite 5@hookform/resolvers@fontsource)tsx in dev / esbuild-bundled in proddrizzle-zod against PostgreSQL 16 (Neon serverless driver)express-sessionmemorystore for session backing@resvg/resvg-wasm for generating share imagestailwindcss-animate, @tailwindcss/typographynodejs-20, python-3.11, postgresql-16)cartographer, runtime-error-modal, shadcn-theme-jsonshared/schema.ts — single source of truth for DB tables, Zod insert schemas, and TS types consumed by both server and clientEvery choice in the table above prioritizes one of three things: (1) fast iteration with AI assistance — TypeScript-everywhere means Hyperagent's specs and Replit's generated code stay typed-consistent end-to-end; (2) low-ops production — Replit autoscale + Neon serverless mean no infra babysitting; (3) the v1 → v2 storage shift — Drizzle + the shared schema.ts file replaced v1's cached-only client storage as the structural backbone that enabled the SEO archive, analytics, watchlist persistence, and the auto-posting cron.

-If you'd asked us going into the week, "what's the most important thing we'll ship?" — we'd have given the wrong answer.
+Asked at the start of the week, "what's the most important thing we'll ship?" — we'd have answered wrong.
 The work didn't unfold by priority; it unfolded by conversation.
 Each piece suggested the next.
-Looking back, there's a clear sequence of lightning strikes where one moment of clarity led to the next one.
-Here it is in order.
+Here's the sequence of lightning strikes, in order.

 We almost started with design.
 We're glad we didn't.
-Writing the free GTM playbook first forced us to articulate who we are and what makes us not-Framed before redesigning a single screen.
-The rabbit-hole win and Practice mode emerged as the strategic moat — and once those were named, every subsequent design decision had something to optimize toward.
+Writing the free GTM playbook first forced us to articulate who we are before redesigning a single screen.
+The rabbit-hole win and Practice mode emerged as the strategic moat — and once those were named, every later design decision had something to optimize toward.

 Once the share-string was right, the post-game screen had to be rebuilt around it.
-Five comparative concepts.
-The chosen execution made the share-string the hero.
-Then the secondary surfaces (badges earned, watchlist quick-add) followed naturally.
-Then the post-game screen's structure suggested the Stats screen redesign should mirror it — same surfaces, same hierarchy, different content.
+Five comparative concepts; the chosen one made the share-string the hero.
+Secondary surfaces (badges earned, watchlist quick-add) followed naturally.
+The post-game's structure then suggested the Stats screen should mirror it — same hierarchy, different content.

-The Stats redesign needed something more than tiles.
-Hyperagent proposed badges.
-Then the badges suggested solver styles — there should be a derived identity from playing patterns.
-Then the badges and styles needed a place to live.
-That place was The Plaque — chosen from five card concepts because the "earned, not self-selected" metaphor felt right.
+The Stats redesign needed more than tiles.
+Hyperagent proposed badges; the badges suggested solver styles; both needed somewhere to live.
+That place became The Plaque — chosen from five card concepts because the "earned, not self-selected" metaphor felt right.
 We didn't set out to build an identity system.
 We set out to fix a Stats modal.
 The identity system fell out of the work.

-This is the one we love telling.
+The one we love telling.
 Hyperagent generated a Watchlist Builder badge in the identity spec.
 We looked at it and went, "wait — there's no watchlist yet."
 The badge implied a feature that didn't exist.
-So we built one.
-The Watchlist page is now one of the most-loved surfaces in the product — a video-rental-wall of films marked from past puzzles, opening into the rabbit-hole movie pages we already had.
+So we built it.
+The Watchlist page is now one of the most-loved surfaces — a video-rental wall of films marked from past puzzles, opening into the rabbit-hole movie pages we already had.
 The badge designed the feature.
-That's a kind of generative magic we hadn't expected.

-By mid-week we had a redesigned game, a new identity system specced out, and a watchlist.
-The product still felt loose — the How to Play was a wall of text, the Settings were scattered.
-Cleaning both up in parallel was the moment the redesign stopped being a collection of pieces and started feeling like a coherent product.
-Small detail with outsized effect: putting the share-string legend inside How to Play, so anyone who encounters a share string in the wild can decode it without playing first.
+By mid-week we had a redesigned game, an identity system, and a watchlist — but the surfaces around them felt loose.
+How to Play was a wall of text; Settings was a single Reset button buried in a modal.
+Cleaning both up in parallel was the moment the work stopped being a collection of pieces and started feeling like a coherent product.
+Putting the share-string legend inside How to Play was the small detail with outsized effect.

-The single hardest piece of design to get right.
+The single hardest piece of design to land.
 The auto-reveal hint model — Hint N reveals after round N, badges show what the player did that round — sounds simple.
-It took four iterations and seven corrections to land on the version that's unambiguous at a glance.
-The breakthrough was the corner-badge separation: 💡 means "I took the hint this round" (player's action), so the hint counter button can't also use 💡 — it became ❓.
+Four iterations and seven corrections later, the breakthrough was the corner-badge separation: 💡 means "I took the hint this round," so the hint counter button couldn't share the symbol — it became ❓.
 Suddenly the surface stopped fighting itself.

 By Friday we had a beautiful product with no way for anyone to find it.
-The outreach playbook v2 + the daily auto-posting infrastructure shipped together.
-Hyperagent wrote thirty-plus draft emails and the five auto-post content variants; Replit wired up the Bluesky and Tumblr APIs and put them on a cron.
+The outreach playbook v2 and the daily auto-posting infrastructure shipped together.
+Hyperagent wrote thirty-plus draft emails and the five auto-post variants; Replit wired Bluesky and Tumblr APIs to a cron.
 The product can now market itself daily, without us, while we focus on the next phase.

-The discipline of refusing to build certain things was as important as the design of what got built.
-Every "not now" decision is a Phase 2 unlock — the system grows by addition, not re-architecture.
+The discipline of refusing to build certain things mattered as much as the design of what got built.
+Every "not now" is a Phase 2 unlock — the system grows by addition, not re-architecture.

 Saying no is half the strategy. — The anti-strategy section of the GTM playbook